sourcegraph/handbook/content/marketing/marketing_operations.md

 The forms that support UTM are:

-- Registration for a livestream
+- Contact us
 - Request a demo or enterprise trial
+- In-product request (enterprise) trial
 - Request a PDF
-- Request code change management demo
-- Contact us
-- In-product request (enterprise) trial

 The parameters that our HubSpot workflows support are `utm_campaign`, `utm_source` and `utm_medium`.
 Tag @ericbm in #marketing if more parameters are needed.